A New Quantum Linear System Algorithm Beyond the Condition Number and Its Application to Solving Multivariate Polynomial Systems: New Quantum Algorithm for Multivariate Polynomial Systems

 Setting the right-hand side to be at most $\delta$ and using the fact that $h\leq n$, it suffices to take $t = \log_2(n/\delta)$.
 This shows that $O(\log_2(n/\delta))$ samples suffice to recover $S$ with probability at least $1 - \delta$. \end{proof}

-\paragraph{New Challenge.} Although this transformation bypasses the truncated QLS condition number lower bound from~\cite{ding2023limitations} and satisfies the input/output constraints required to apply the QLS algorithm, the condition number of the modified matrix $AD$ remains exponentially large.
+\paragraph{New Challenge.} Although this transformation bypasses the truncated QLS condition number lower bound from~\cite{ding2023limitations} and satisfies the input/output constraints required for applying the QLS algorithm, the condition number of the modified matrix $AD$ remains exponentially large.

 \begin{proposition}[Exponential Condition Number of the Weighted Boolean Macaulay Matrix] Let $A \in \mathbb{C}^{m \cdot 2^n \times (2^n - 1)}$ be the matrix in the Boolean Macaulay linear system $A\xvec=\bvec$, and let $D \in \mathbb{R}^{(2^n - 1) \times (2^n - 1)}$ be the diagonal weighting matrix in~\cref{def:weighteddiagonal}.
 Then, the condition number of the weighted matrix $AD$ satisfies